CesiumGS/cesium/Documentation/FabricGuide/README.md

 }
 ```

 Using `source` instead of `components` is more verbose, but provides more flexibility, including the ability to share common computations for different components and to make utility functions.
 A rule of thumb is to use the `components` property unless the flexibility of explicitly implementing `czm_getMaterial` is needed.
 Under the hood, the `components` sub-properties are used to implement `czm_getMaterial`.
-In both cases, we have access to GLSL built-in functions and Cesium provided built-in GLSL [functions, uniforms, and constants](https://github.com/CesiumGS/cesium/blob/master/Source/Renderer/AutomaticUniforms.js).
+In both cases, we have access to GLSL built-in functions and CesiumJS provided built-in GLSL [functions, uniforms, and constants](https://github.com/CesiumGS/cesium/blob/master/Source/Renderer/AutomaticUniforms.js).

 ### Input